The 8 Best Oktoberfest Celebrations Around The United States This Year

 In less than a month Munich’s Oktoberfest will kick off with the tapping of a huge wooden keg.
-Millions of people will flood into Munich to consume amazing amounts of sudsy lagers and mountains of roast chickens, sausages, dumplings, and pretzels.
-But, not all of us are going to make it to Munich this year — cheap flights aside.
-That doesn’t mean we can’t partake in a little bit of Oktoberfest bacchanal right here at home.
+Millions of people will flood into the city to consume amazing amounts of sudsy lagers and mountains of roast chickens, sausages, dumplings, and pretzels.
+But not all of us are going to make it to Munich this year — cheap flights aside.

+Luckily, that doesn’t mean we can’t partake in a little bit of Oktoberfest bacchanal right here at home.
 The US Census Bureau pegs German heritage at 15 percent of our population.
 That equates to a lot of German culture bleeding into the American tapestry — especially if we’re talking beer.
 So we dug in to find some of the best Oktoberfest celebrations around the country.
 These are all worth a visit for a beer or three plus at least one of those giant pretzels.

 LEAVENWORTH OKTOBERFEST, WA — Weekends of October 5th/7th, 12th/14th, and 19th/20th